starcoinorg/thor/README.md

 ![image](https://github.com/archnotes/thor/blob/master/docs/thor_workflow.jpg?raw=true)

 1. Authorization
-   Both of the game client Alice and Bob request arbitrate service to generate a `nonce with signature`, then sending back that `nonce with signature` after verifying the nonce with the `public key of arbitrate`.
+   Both of the game client Alice and Bob request arbitrate service to generate a `nonce with signature`, then sending back that `nonce with their signature` after verifying the nonce with the `public key of arbitrate`, after the arbitrate verified those signatures, the authorization finished.

 2. Create game room
    Alice request arbitrate service to create a game room and join it then waiting for Bob to join by giving the `room id` to him.